dgl-prc/m_testing_adversatial_sample/README.md

 program?y/n
 ```

 You can use the default settings with "y", or specific parameters by yourself with "n".
-By default, we choose "GF" as the mutated operator.
-When defualt settings is selected, the following info will be printed.
+By default, we choose "GF" as the mutation operator.
+When the defualt settings is selected, the following info will be printed.

 ```
 =======>Parameters<=======